RAGSys: Item-Cold-Start Recommender as RAG System: Experiments

-We implemented the Algorithm \ref{alg:mmr} and metrics from Section \ref{sec:classsification-metrics} in python and ran the experiments using an external LLM API.
 We did not perform hyper-parameter tuning, and fixed the two parameters to $\lambda_d = 0.75$ and $\lambda_b = 0.95$ in all experiments.
 We fixed the amount of retrieved demonstrations to $k=6$, matching the number of few-shot examples from the fixed primer example from the TruthfulQA paper \cite{Lin2021TruthfulQAMH}.

 To measure the impact of the separated components of Algorithm \ref{alg:mmr}, relevance, diversity, and bias, we implemented variants of the retrieval algorithm using only one or two of the three components: